 P1.
 Plant genes determine individual phenotypes, which can have cascading effects on associated species and entire communities of organisms (reviewed in Whitham et al. 2012).
 While the importance of plant genes for associated communities is well established in common gardens where environmental variation is minimized, the relative importance of plant genotype vs. environment still remains an open question (Hersch-Green et al. 2011; Tack et al. 2012).
 Addressing this question is critical for understanding the interplay between ecological and evolutionary processes in shaping communities (Hersch-Green et al. 2011) .

 P2.
-Identifying key gaps in past GxE studies

 While there are now several studies examining the joint contribution of plant genotype and the environment on associated communities (CITE), it is still unclear when we should expect, a priori, for plant genotype to be more important than the environment and vice versa.